Super-Baleine/AEjS/README.md

 Feel free to contribute to the library ;)

 ## Tests
-A benchmark was did [here](https://github.com/quantacloud/core/wiki/Benchmarks) with a old computer.
+A benchmark was done [here](https://github.com/quantacloud/core/wiki/Benchmarks) with a old computer.